Best Dive Computer under $500 – Editor’s Picks for 2023

 RGBM with Adjustments

 A safe RGBM algorithm that continuously calculates your dive data to keep your dive within healthy limits.
-Pretty much each dive computer manufacturer has their own variation of an RGBM algorithm.
+Pretty much each dive computer manufacturer has its own variation of an RGBM algorithm.

 Some are more conservative than others.
-If you dive with a buddy that has a DC from a different brand then you have to expect your dive limit calculations to be different!
+If you dive with a buddy that has a dive computer from a different brand then you have to expect your dive limit calculations to be different!

 Most algorithms also offer the ability to change the conservatism of the calculations.
 The settings allow changing the limits within the algorithm to be more conservative which ultimately means they end up providing you a larger safety margin.

 One or Multiple Gas Mixes